campaignmonitor/forms-for-campaign-monitor/readme.txt

 * Bar — A strap along the top or bottom of a page, that contains all the fields needed to sign up.
 * Button — Generate a button shortcode and insert it in a page or post.
 The form will appear as a Lightbox.
 * Embedded — Generate a shortcode and add your signup form in a page or post.

+== What is Campaign Monitor? ==
+Campaign Monitor makes it radically easy to create, send and measure the impact of your email marketing campaigns. **Don’t have a Campaign Monitor account?
+[Sign up for free](https://www.campaignmonitor.com/signup?utm_source=wordpress-plugin&utm_medium=referral)**.

 == Installation ==
 1. Log in to your WordPress Admin and go to the Plugins section.
 2. Click “Add New” and search for “Campaign Monitor for WordPress”.